- What is glaucoma?

 The simplest treatment method with laser is trabeculoplasty (ALT, SLT), which can reduce the intraocular pressure from 4 to 8 mm Hg in certain eyes.
 It lasts from 2 to 5 years.

 In open angle glaucoma, the drainage itself is treated.
-The laser is used to broaden the drainage opening and to help with the control of the intraocular pressure.
+The laser is used to widen the drainage opening and to help control the intraocular pressure.

 In angle closure glaucoma, when immediate treatment is required, the laser creates a small hole in the iris (iridotomy) in order to improve the flow of the aqueous humor from a collateral drainage pathway.